brevzin/cpp_proposals/3294_code_injection/code-injection.md

 * new metafunctions to inject a token sequence (`std::meta::queue_injection()` and `std::meta::namespace_inject()`)
 * new metaprogramming facilities for dealing with token sequences:
     * converting a string to a token sequence and a token sequence to a string
-    * splitting a token sequence into a range of tokens
+    * splitting a token sequence into a range of tokens and querying/mutating those tokens
 * macros would benefit syntactically from:
     * a mechanism to accept a tokens sequence as a function parameter
     * a mechanism to inject a token sequence directly as returned by a function (trailing `!`)

+Note that the macro proposal, and even the facilities for splitting/iterating/querying/mutating tokens, can be split off as well.
+We feel that even the core proposal of injecting token sequences in declaration contexts only can provide a tremendous amount of value.

 ---
 references: